ap huge unit 6 vocab

 With respect to a country, making progress in technology, production, and socioeconomic welfare.

-encompasses only goods and services produced within a country during a given year.
+services produced within a country during a given year.

-monetary worth of what is produced within a country plus income received from investments outside the country minus income payments to other countries.
+Monetary worth of what is produced within a country plus income received from investments outside the country minus income payments to other countries.

 The contrast between the technology available in developed core regions and that present in peripheral areas of underdevelopment.